willzekuri/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The script for task 3 displays the content of /etc/passwd and /etc/hosts The script for task 4 displays the last 10 lines of /etc/passwd The script for task 5 displays the first 10 lines of /etc/passwd
+The script for task 3 displays the content of /etc/passwd and /etc/hosts The script for task 4 displays the last 10 lines of /etc/passwd The script for task 5 displays the first 10 lines of /etc/passwd The script for task 6 displays the third line of the file iacta.